Q: How do you work with squirmy pets?

 Q: How long does it take to clean a dog’s or cat’s teeth?

 Generally speaking, it should not take longer than one hour.
 This, however, can vary as individual needs and differences are respected and handled accordingly, which could result in a more extended session.

-Currently, Peary Whites for Pets services are available in Barrie, Ontario with occasional clinics in the Greater Toronto Area (GTA).
-The information on locations is posted on Facebook on a regular basis and communicated via e-Newsletter – subscribe here.
+Currently, Peary Whites For Pets services are available in Barrie, Ontario with occasional clinics in the Greater Toronto Area (GTA).
+The information on locations is posted on Facebook on a regular basis and communicated via e-Newsletter – you can subscribe here.